mikke89/RmlUiDoc/pages/style_guide.md

 ### Sliders

-The controls plugin adds support for range sliders; these are instanced through the RML tag `<input type="range" ... />`{:.tag}.
+Range sliders can be instanced through the RML tag `<input type="range" ... />`{:.tag}.
 Internally these are very similar to scrollbars, and contain identical child elements, i.e.:

 * `sliderarrowdec`{:.tag}
 * `sliderarrowinc`{:.tag}
 * `slidertrack`{:.tag}
 * `sliderbar`{:.tag}

 These are styled in the same way you style scrollbars.
-Note that for input types, the controls plugin automatically sets the `type`{:.attr} attribute of an `<input>`{:.tag} element as a class to ease their specification in a style sheet.
+Note that for input types, the `type`{:.attr} attribute of an `<input>`{:.tag} element is automatically set as a class to ease their specification in a style sheet.
 So the following rule will apply properties to an input's slider track:

 ```css
 input.range slidertrack